Killings and massacres during the 1948 Palestine war: Background

-Scale

 Massacres

+Ian Black wrote that an attack by Palestinians against a Jewish bus killing five passengers on 30 November 1947, which occurred "just hours after the United Nations voted to partition Palestine," is "generally regarded" as marking the beginning of the 1948 war.

 According to several historians, between 10 and 70 massacres occurred during the 1948 war.
 According to Benny Morris the Yishuv (or later Israeli) soldiers killed roughly 800 Arab civilians and prisoners of war in 24 massacres.
 Aryeh Yizthaki list 10 major massacres with more than 50 victims each.
 Palestinian researcher Salman Abu-Sitta lists 33 massacres, half of them occurring during the civil war period.
 Saleh Abdel Jawad lists 68 villages where acts of indiscriminate killing of prisoners, and civilians took place, where no threat was posed to Yishuv or Israeli soldiers.

 The main massacres and attacks against Jewish civilians were the Haifa Oil Refinery massacre where 39 Jews were killed by Arab workers after Irgun members had thrown a bomb into the crowd and the Kfar Etzion massacre where around 120-150 residents and defenders were killed by Arab irregulars, according to some accounts with the participation of Arab Legion soldiers.
 The Hadassah medical convoy massacre, with 80 deaths, included the mass killing of medical personnel by Arabs.

 According to Rosemarie Esber, both Israeli archives and Palestinian testimonies confirm killings occurred in numerous Arab villages.
 Most of these killings occurred as villages were overrun and captured during the Second phase of the Civil War, Operation Dani, Operation Hiram and Operation Yoav.
-Morris said that the "worst cases" were the Saliha massacre with 60 to 70 killed, the Deir Yassin massacre with around 112, the Lydda massacre with around 250, and the Abu Shusha massacre with 60–70.
+Morris said that the "worst cases" were the Saliha massacre with 60 to 70 killed, the Deir Yassin massacre with around 112, the Lydda massacre with around 250, the Tantura massacre with between 40 and 200+, and the Abu Shusha massacre with 60–70.
 In Al-Dawayima, accounts of the death toll vary.
 Saleh Abd al-Jawad reports 100-200 casualties, Morris has estimated "hundreds" and also reports the IDF investigation which concluded 100 villagers had been killed.
 David Ben-Gurion gave the figure of 70–80.
 Saleh Abd al-Jawad reports on the village's mukhtar account that 455 people were missing following the al-Dawayima massacre, including 170 women and children.

-Controversy surrounds the assertion that a massacre by Israelis took place at Tantura.